View Source recon_lib (recon v2.5.3)

 Init :: term().

-Calls a given function every Interval milliseconds and supports a fold-like interface (each result is modified and accumulated)
+Interval milliseconds and supports a fold-like interface (each result is modified and accumulated)

 -spec time_map(N, Interval, Fun, State, MapFun) -> [term()]